Northern Illinois stuns No. 5 Notre Dame 16-14 with field goal in final minute

 Knighten’s interception set up the winning field goal from Woodill, his third of the day.

-Notre Dame struck first as quarterback Riley Leonard side-stepped the Huskies defense for an 11-yard touchdown run with 8:28 left in the first quarter.
+Notre Dame struck first as Leonard side-stepped the defense for an 11-yard touchdown run with 8:28 left in the first quarter.

 It only took five plays for Northern Illinois to answer as Antario Brown broke loose between two Notre Dame defensive backs for an 83-yard touchdown reception on a pass from Ethan Hampton.

-A pair of Woodill field goals (42 and 21 yards) gave the Huskies a 13-7 halftime lead.
+A pair of field goals by Woodill from 42 and 21 yards gave the Huskies a 13-7 halftime lead.
 Notre Dame had the chance to make it 13-10 before half, but Haberman blocked a 48-yard try from Jeter.

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter.